Daoranger/Club-Hub/README.md

 - Node.js (v12.0.0 or higher)
 - npm (v10.1.0)

-- SQL server running on your local system and any preferred GUI (e.g. MySQL Workbench)
+- Option 1: MySQL server running on your local system and any preferred GUI (e.g. MySQL Workbench)
 - .env file with the following variables:

   - DB_HOST (e.g. localhost)